Pharmacogenetic Testing

 What is the cheapest pharmacogenetic test?

-Direct-to-consumer services that analyze your existing 23andMe, AncestryDNA, or whole-genome data are significantly cheaper than clinical tests that require a new sample.
-Gene2Rx starts at $5.
+Direct-to-consumer services that analyze your existing 23andMe, AncestryDNA, or whole-genome data are much cheaper than clinical tests that require a new sample.
+Gene2Rx starts at $5 for a starter report, $35 for a psychiatric-focused report, or $49 for the full 110-medication report.
 Clinical pharmacogenetic tests like GeneSight and Genomind typically run from a couple hundred dollars with insurance to several hundred or more without.

 Why is GeneSight so expensive?

-The list price reflects the cost of operating a full clinical-test infrastructure: FDA-compliant lab processing, insurance billing, sample-collection kits, sales representatives who market to psychiatrists, clinical-trial funding, and support staff for providers.
-These are legitimate business costs, but they mean the end-user price is much higher than the underlying lab work would suggest.
+The list price reflects the cost of running a full clinical-test infrastructure: FDA-compliant lab processing, insurance billing, sample-collection kits, sales reps who market to psychiatrists, clinical-trial funding, and support staff for providers.
+These are legitimate business costs, but they push the end-user price well above what the underlying lab work alone would suggest.

 Can I get GeneSight if I am uninsured?